Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Six-count muffin pan filled with breakfast muffins topped with crumble, one muffin removed.
+Six-count muffin pan filled with breakfast muffins topped with crumble, one muffin removed. this for later

-Secondly, a huge thank you to one of my readers for inspiring this breakfast muffin recipe.
+A huge thank you to one of my readers for inspiring this breakfast muffin recipe.
 She bought my Nourishing Bowls cookbook and used the sticky date cake yogurt bowls recipe to make mini muffins.
 I thought it was pure genius!

 So I played with the recipe and am sharing it with you today.
 It’s seriously so simple and perfect for back to school snackage or a quick breakfast to go.
 I call them POWER MUFFINS.
 You may call them whatever you’d like.
 Either way, they are going to nourish you with natural, real food ingredients like eggs, almonds, dates, etc.